lsst-sqre/sqr-072/index.rst

 With environment-variable-based configuration, you can instead use the global ``config`` object if you want, although it does undermine dependency injection a bit.

 The ``set_logger`` function allows you to rebind the logger of an existing factory to include more discovered metadata about a request.
-This is useful if you are encapsulating the factory in a ``Context`` object (see :ref:`request-context`), since you can add a function to the ``Context`` object to rebind the logger and have it replace both the logger it stores and the one in the factory for any subsequent objects it creates.
+This is useful if you are encapsulating the factory in a ``RequestContext`` object (see :ref:`request-context`), since you can add a function to the ``RequestContext`` object to rebind the logger and have it replace both the logger it stores and the one in the factory for any subsequent objects it creates.

 The ``Factory`` class should then have methods for each service object (and in some cases other types of objects) that the application needs to create.
 For example: